Best Edinburgh Viewpoints and (Instagram) Photo Spots

 2. How to Spend a Day in Edinburgh.
 This guide focuses on how to plan your day and what to prioritize if you only have one day in Edinburgh.

-Regarding the present guide, all of the viewpoints and photo spots described below include a hyperlink to their location on Google Maps.
-Edinburgh is a very walkable city (though it is somewhat hilly) as all of the main sites and attractions are very close to one another (essentially located within a 1.5-mile by 1.5-mile square, including all sites in the Old Town (and the Royal Mile), the New Town, the Princes Street Gardens, Dean Village, Stockbridge and Calton Hill.
+Edinburgh is easy to navigate on foot.
+Most of the attractions listed below are located within a 1.5-mile by 1.5-mile square, including all sites in the Old Town (and the Royal Mile), the New Town, the Princes Street Gardens, Dean Village, Stockbridge and Calton Hill.

 The Top 5 Photo Spots